A well-known large English "white" cherry - in practice the skin is predominantly flushed red over a white background.

 Merton Glory ripens towards the end of June in southern England.

-Please fill in the details below and we will let you know when Merton Glory cherry trees are back in stock.
+Fill in the form below and we will notify you when Merton Glory cherry trees is back in stock.

 Like many traditional English cherries, Merton Glory is self-sterile and needs to be pollinated by another compatible cherry tree of a different variety.
 Most of the modern self-fertile cherries such as Stella are a good match.
 It is also able to pollinate the very early-flowering Early Rivers cherry, and is a good pollinator for most other early or mid-flowering cherry varieties.